 When looking for a more upscale community to settle down in, you might consider Naples.
 Naples has become one of the most lively retirement communities, known for its beautiful beaches, fishing, golfing, and boutique shopping.
 Events throughout the year include large festivals, arts, the “Stone Crab” festival, an annual film festival — even the US Open Pickleball Championship takes place in Naples!

 Finally, one would be remiss not to mention the breathtaking Naples beach sunsets.
 One evening spent on a sandy Naples beach and you will be in awe as the beautiful Florida sun begins to descend beyond the horizon.
-You’ll witness the skies becoming rich with vibrant colors, glistening off the often calm waters of the Gulf of Mexico.
+You will witness the skies becoming rich with vibrant colors, glistening off the often calm waters of the Gulf of Mexico.
 You may even see a dolphin fin or two off in the distance.
 As you soak it all in, the occasional sounds of seagulls nearby will be the only thing interrupting your moments of peace and tranquility.
 Truly a paradise.

 2. Palm Beach

 On the other side of the state from Naples, you’ll find another top US destination for retirees: Palm Beach.
 People know about Palm Beach.
-This upscale community is home to some of the wealthiest people in the country and many celebrities including Jimmy Buffett, Michael Jordan, Olivia Newton-John, Jack Nicklaus, Donald Trump and Tiger Woods.
-In fact, 18 out of the states 42 wealthiest people live in Palm Beach.
+This upscale community is home to some of the wealthiest people in the country and many celebrities including Jimmy Buffett, Michael Jordan, Olivia Newton-John, Jack Nicklaus, Donald Trump, and Tiger Woods.
+In fact, 18 out of the state's 42 wealthiest people live in Palm Beach.

 Known for its pristine beauty and palm trees lining the roadways, living is just easy in this city.
 Venice has clean parks with walking trails and fine dining options.
-In addition to this, the community is warm, friendly and welcoming.
+In addition to this, the community is warm, friendly, and welcoming.
 It is for these many reasons, Venice is ranked #1 on our list of top 5 retirement communities in Florida.

 The "Sunshine State" certainly has some of the top places in the country for retirees.
 We'd love to hear from you!
 Have you lived in any of the above cities?
 What is your opinion?
 Do you agree with our list?